wqhanginge/My_Minesweeper-Deprecated/README.md

 # My_Minesweeper
 Win32 minesweeper

-this program is trying to rebuild the classical winmine.exe, which is a minesweeper game on Windows XP. this program can only use on Windows platform.
+This program is trying to rebuild the classical winmine.exe, which is a minesweeper game on Windows XP.
+This program is compiled by VS 2019 on Windows.
+Current version: 2.2.3.0